 How product events power lifecycle email automation.

-Every lifecycle email you see described above depends on the same infrastructure: your product emitting an event when something meaningful happens, and your email tool listening for that event and deciding what to do.
-The event is the handshake between your product and your communication.
+Every lifecycle email above depends on the same infrastructure: your product emits an event when something meaningful happens, and your email tool listens for it and decides what to do.
+The event is the handshake between product and communication.

 In GetFluxly, events arrive via two paths.
 The JavaScript SDK (@getfluxly/browser) captures pageviews, clicks, and form submits from the browser.
 The HTTP Events API handles trusted server-side events: signup confirmed, payment failed, subscription changed.
-Both paths write to the same unified customer profile, so a payment failure on the server side can trigger an email just as reliably as a button click in the app.
+Both write to the same unified customer profile, so a server-side payment failure triggers an email as reliably as a click in the app.

-The deeper guide to setting this up from scratch is in the product event tracking for email post.
-It covers which events to track first, how to name them so they stay usable as the list grows, and whether you need a separate CDP to make any of this work (for most small teams, you do not).
+The product event tracking for email post covers the setup from scratch: which events to track first, how to name them so they stay usable as the list grows, and whether you need a separate CDP (for most small teams, you do not).

-On the segmentation side, GetFluxly's behavioral segmentation builder lets you filter on events, traits, and time windows with live counts and no SQL.
-You can build the "signed up but never activated" segment, the "activated but never used feature X" segment, and the "was active, now gone quiet" segment without writing a query.
+On the segmentation side, GetFluxly's builder filters on events, traits, and time windows with live counts and no SQL.
+Building “signed up but never activated”, “activated but never used feature X”, or “was active, now gone quiet” takes no query.
 Those segments become the audiences for each lifecycle stage.

 How to measure lifecycle email ROI.

 Each lifecycle stage has its own success metric, and none of them is open rate.
-Open rate tells you the subject line worked.
-It does not tell you whether the email moved the user forward in their relationship with your product.
+Open rate tells you the subject line worked, not whether the email moved the user forward in their relationship with your product.

-For onboarding, measure activation rate: the share of users who reach the first meaningful action within a defined time window.
-For feature adoption, measure adoption rate: of the users who entered the sequence, how many used the feature afterward.
-For churn risk, measure saved users: how many at-risk users resumed their normal usage pattern after the email sequence.
-For trial conversion, measure trial to paid rate.
-For win back, measure the re-subscription rate among the users the sequence reached.
+For onboarding, measure activation rate: the share of users who reach the first meaningful action inside a defined window.
+For feature adoption, measure adoption rate among the users who entered the sequence.
+For churn risk, measure saved users: how many at-risk accounts resumed their normal usage pattern.
+For trial conversion, measure trial to paid.
+For dunning, measure recovered revenue.
+For win-back, measure re-subscription rate among the users the sequence reached.

 Lifecycle email automation in GetFluxly.

-GetFluxly is built around the same loop described in this guide: events from your product flow into unified customer profiles, behavioral segmentation lets you define the audiences for each stage, and the automation builder fires the right sequence when the trigger condition is met.
-Automations support wait, branch, delay, and exit-on-event steps, so you can build the full six-stage lifecycle without hacking together a multi-tool stack.
+GetFluxly is built around the loop described in this guide: events flow into unified customer profiles, behavioral segmentation defines the audience for each stage, and the automation builder fires the right sequence when the trigger condition is met.
+Automations support wait, branch, delay, and exit-on-event steps, so you can build the full lifecycle above, billing events included, without a multi-tool stack.

 Email sending today goes through your existing ESP: Resend, Mailgun, AWS SES, or any SMTP relay.
 Send outcomes, including opens and clicks, flow back into the customer profile so they can trigger downstream steps.
 Native sending under the GetFluxly Mail product name is coming.

-Pricing starts free (Hacker tier, $0, no card).
-Paid plans start at $39/mo.
-Every new account gets a 14-day Growth-level trial with no credit card required.
-There is no feature gating by tier: all paid plans get the full automation and segmentation builder.
+One plan at $29 a month, everything included, with a 14 day trial and no credit card required.
+There is no feature gating: every account gets the full automation and segmentation builder.
 See the pricing page for detail, or compare directly with Customer.io or Encharge if you are evaluating alternatives.

 Deeper guides for each lifecycle stage.